upMVC/upMVC/README.md

 # The Names Convention
 #
 ## Considering recommendations:
- - Model, View, Controller - will be called by using module name in their name.
+ - Model, View, Controller - will be called without using module name in their name.
 For example, module name = books:
  - Model.php - class Model; View.php - class View; Controller.php - class Controller;
  - and make a distinctive namespace for each module - namespace ModuleName - e.g. Books;
  - Your module routes should be kept under modules/yourModule/routes - file Routes.php: